evildmp/diataxis-documentation-framework/how-to-guides.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In how-to guides, **practical usability is more helpful than completeness.** Whereas a tutorial needs to be a complete,
-end-to-end guides, a how-to guide does not.
+end-to-end guide, a how-to guide does not.
 It should start and end in some reasonable, meaningful place, and require
 the reader to join it up to their own work.